AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

 The entity that is providing an NMOS API, for example:

 - a registry implementing IS-04 Registration and Query APIs
-- a Node implementing IS-04 Node API and IS-05 Connection API
+- a Node implementing the IS-04 Node API and IS-05 Connection API

 ### NMOS Client